An Officer and a Gentleman: Plot

-After his mother's suicide, adolescent Zachary "Zack" Mayo was sent to live with his alcoholic womanizing father, Byron, a U.S. Navy petty officer stationed in the Philippines.
-Now an adult, Zack prepares to report to Fort Rainer, the (fictional) U.S. Navy's Aviation Officer Candidate School (AOCS), located near Port Townsend, Washington.
-Zach surprises Byron by announcing his intention to become a Navy jet pilot.
+After his mother's suicide, adolescent Zachary "Zack" Mayo was sent to live with his father Byron, an alcoholic, womanizing US Navy petty officer stationed in the Philippines.
+Now a college graduate, Zack (much to Byron's surprise) reports to Fort Rainier, an Aviation Officer Candidate School (AOCS) located near Port Townsend, Washington.

-Upon arrival at AOCS, Zack and his fellow recruits meet Marine Gunnery Sergeant Emil Foley, their stern, no-nonsense drill instructor.
-Foley says any OCs that are mentally or physically unfit to be a U.S. Navy officer will be dismissed.
-Male candidates are also warned about "Puget Sound Debs", local girls aspiring to marry a Naval Aviator and who will use pregnancy to entrap an officer.
-Soon after, Zack and fellow candidate, Sid Worley, meet two young factory workers, Paula Pokrifki and Lynette Pomeroy, at a Navy dance.
+Upon arrival, Zack and other recruits meet Marine Gunnery Sergeant Emil Foley, their strict and no-nonsense drill instructor.
+Foley makes it clear that only the most capable AOCS will become Naval Aviators.
+Male candidates are warned about "Puget Sound Debs", local girls aspiring to marry a Naval aviator.
+Soon after, Zack and fellow AOC Sid Worley meet two young factory workers — Paula Pokrifki and Lynette Pomeroy.
 Zack begins a relationship with Paula, while Sid dates Lynette.